Travel

 As of January 5, 2023, we are excited to share that common deferrals related to risk of vCJD (or “mad cow”) have been eliminated.
 The only deferral that remains is an official diagnosis of vCJD, which is rare.

 If you have previously been deferred at Stanford Blood Center for living in, visiting or receiving a transfusion in a vCJD risk area, you may be able to donate with us in the future!
-To begin the process of having your eligibility for community blood donations reviewed, you MUST contact our Resource Nurse at wpituley@stanford.edu or 650-725-7336.
+To begin the process of having your eligibility for community blood donations reviewed, you MUST contact our Resource Nurse at alamugrn@stanford.edu or call 650-725-7336.

 *PLEASE NOTE: Due to review and processing time requirements, reinstatement requests cannot be completed on the day of donation and must be submitted weeks in advance of the desired donation visit.